littlewhitesea/StitchDiffusion/README.md

 ## StitchDiffusion Code

-Since StitchDiffusion is a tailored generation process for synthesizing 360-degree panoramas, we provide its core code in the following.
+Since StitchDiffusion is a tailored generation (denoising) process for synthesizing 360-degree panoramas, we provide its core code in the following.

 ```python
 ## following MultiDiffusion: https://github.com/omerbt/MultiDiffusion/blob/master/panorama.py ##